Noctis/kickstart-app/docs/Routing.md

   * `Noctis\KickStart\Http\Response\Factory\RedirectResponseFactory`, for generating the redirecting response object,
   * `Noctis\KickStart\Service\PathGenerator`, for generating the actual path to redirect to.

-Once you do that, you can use the `redirect()` method provided by the trait, like so:
+Once you do that, you can use the `redirectToRoute()` method provided by the trait, like so:

 ```php
 <?php